 What is a disc protrusion?

-A disc protrusion does not cause symptoms unless it pressures the spinal cord or one of the spinal nerve roots.
-When a nerve is compressed pain develops at the site and may radiate further.
-If the impingement is located in the lumbar (lower back) region, feelings of pain, burning, numbness, muscle spasms, weakness and tingling may radiate into the buttocks, thighs, calves or even the feet.
-Should the bulge occur in the neck, or cervical region, the same symptoms could manifest in the shoulders, arms and hands.
+If the compression is located in the lumbar region, feelings of pain, burning, numbness, muscle spasms, weakness and tingling may radiate into the buttocks, thighs, calves or even the feet.
+Cervical disc protrusions causing nerve root compression can cause symptoms to occur in the neck, shoulders, arms and hands.

 When this condition is diagnosed, doctors will usually begin treatment with a course of conservative therapies such as medication, physical therapy and epidural steroid injections.
 Spine surgery is usually considered as a last resort, but it can become an option if symptoms continue to be disruptive to quality of life and other options have been exhausted.
 If you are dealing with a disc protrusion and are exploring your surgical options, the minimally invasive procedures performed at Laser Spine Institute may be able to help you find relief.
 Our orthopedic surgeons and neurosurgeons are able to perform these procedures on an outpatient basis through the use of muscle-sparing techniques.
 Contact us today for more information.